-It’s no longer the users fault if they use a weak password either, as companies must ensure that security measures used are strong (such as mandatory strong passwords and mandatory 2FA).
+It’s no longer the user's fault if they use a weak password either, as companies must ensure that security measures used are strong (such as mandatory strong passwords and mandatory 2FA).

 All in all, this means that all systems need to be made as secure as the technical standards of the day dictate, and that obtaining, handling, storing and transferring data needs to be designed to be safe on the organizations’ side from the very beginning --it has to be a way of doing things, set in the culture of the organization.

-Security systems aren’t just a one time thing anymore, they not only need to be maintained and kept in tune with current standards, but any data breaches have to be identified and notified of as well.
+Security systems aren’t just a one-time thing anymore, they not only need to be maintained and kept in tune with current standards, but any data breaches have to be identified and notified of as well.

 This means that central logging systems have to be in place in order to detect breaches in a timely manner.
 The impact of the breach must be assessed and appropriate countermeasures must be taken.
 These steps need to be known beforehand and be documented for easier access, as well as to prove that the needed steps have been taken to ensure a swift response in times of trouble.

 These three themes help us understand why the law is kept vague.
 We all know how fast technology changes.
-For example it wasn’t that long ago that smart speakers weren’t a thing (image how much more data we give Google.)
+For example, it wasn’t that long ago that smart speakers weren’t a thing (image how much more data we give Google.)
 Instead of changing legislation to try to keep up with technology, governments are mandating that those collecting and processing data act more responsibly as technology rapidly evolves.
-In others words, you can’t say, “well we didn’t think about that” (I’m looking at you, Facebook.)
+In other words, you can’t say, “well we didn’t think about that” (I’m looking at you, Facebook.)